zeehio/nextflow/docs/workflow.md

 ## Parameters

-There are two ways to declare parameters in a Nextflow script: the `params` block and *legacy* parameters.
+Parameters can be declared in a Nextflow script with the `params` block or with *legacy* parameter declarations.

 ### Params block